Philliec459/Open-Source-Petrophysics/README.md

 * Provides improved flexibility compared to symmetric Gaussian models
 * Code has been simplified for transparency and avoids unnecessary parameter re-sorting

 This approach often yields a more realistic representation of pore systems, particularly in heterogeneous or diagenetically altered reservoirs.
+This is the link to this [program](https://github.com/Philliec459/Open-Source-Petrophysics/tree/main/GEV_Gaussian_KGS_data).

 ---